FacundoTechera/GPT-Voice-Assistant-/README.md

 # GPT Voice assistant
-Voice assistant with openai api.
+Simple voice assistant with openai api.
 Its ChatGPT but you can talk to it and it talks back.
 ## Requirements:
 <pre>
 pip install SpeechRecognition